worldamazing/plan/docs/overview.md

 ### Q: What happens if the GI runs out of money or faces economic downturns?
 Is everyone doomed?
 **A:** The GI is built to be a sustainable, self-sufficient system that minimizes reliance on external economies.
 By fostering community collaboration and creating a closed-loop internal market, the GI reduces vulnerability to economic shortfalls.
 Even in the event of external economic downturns, the GI’s internal market and resource-sharing ensure that essential needs like housing, food, and healthcare continue to be met for all members.

-Additionally, the GI will raise substantial resources with the goal of only spending a portion of what is available each year—approximately 4% of total reserves.
+Additionally, the GI will raise substantial resources with the goal of only spending a portion of what is available each year, approximately 4% of total reserves.
 For example, if the GI raised $25 trillion, we would plan to spend $1 trillion annually.
 With no salaries coming out of this budget, the focus will be on essential services, growth, and stability, ensuring the GI remains financially stable over the long term.
 This approach not only allows for sustainable operations but also provides a strong buffer against any economic fluctuations, ensuring continuous support for all members even during challenging times.

 ### Q: What kind of home will I live in?
 And will I be stuck in it forever?
 **A:** The GI offers a range of home types to fit your needs, whether you prefer a standalone house, a condo in a high-rise, or a cozy apartment.
 No matter the size or type, every home will be equipped with the best amenities and appliances, ensuring a high standard of living.
 You can expect state-of-the-art kitchens, luxurious bathrooms, and smart home technologies that make your daily life easier and more comfortable.